demisto/content/Packs/BmcHelixRemedyForce/Scripts/BMCHelixRemedyforceCreateIncident/README.md

 This script is used to simplify the process of creating the incident in BMC Helix Remedyforce.
-Script will consider ID over the name of the argument when both are provided.
+The script will consider the ID over the name of the argument when both are provided.
 Example: client_id is considered when both client_id and client_user_name are provided.
 ## Script Data
 ---